We may earn money or products from the companies mentioned in this post.

 Copenhagen, Denmark is one of those cities where you could easily spend weeks exploring.
 With beautiful canals, castles, gardens, and a world-famous amusement park, there are so many things to do in Copenhagen with kids – or even as a solo traveler.
 Copenhagen was a city I had dreamed of visiting for years, so naturally, I had high expectations when we arrived.
 Luckily, unlike a lot of places that don’t always live up to the hype, Copenhagen exceeded even my colossal hopes, and left me wishing we had more than 2 days in Copenhagen to explore.

 How to spend 2 days in Copenhagen

-We visited Copenhagen as part of a multi-city trip to Scandinavia.
+We visited Copenhagen as part of a multi-city, 12-day trip to Scandinavia.
 It was the first stop on our 3-country tour of Denmark, Sweden, and Norway.
 The weather was perfect, with blue skies and temperatures higher than the seasonal averages.
 Although it was off-season, tourists and locals were taking advantage of the amazing weather and were out exploring, enjoying the parks, and in true Copenhagen style, cycling everywhere!
 We stayed three nights but spent the first day recovering from jet lag and relaxing, so that left us with 2 days in Copenhagen to sight-see.

 Plan to start your days early and be prepared, this 2-day Copenhagen itinerary is jam packed!
 To save time and money, invest in the Copenhagen Card.
 It is well worth it!